When conducting a survey, respondents may need to rate their opinion or degree of satisfaction with a particular product or service.

 We recommend you keep many elements in mind when drafting survey questions.

-You first need to consider the wording of your rating scale questions.
-And this is because it’s closely related to the data you’re collecting.
+Consider the wording of your rating scale, as it closely relates to the data you’re collecting.

 Secondly, be mindful of your target respondents and how to best engage them.